 Hamamatsu Flower Park

 There are plenty of tourists who come to Hamamatsu just for the Hamamatsu Flower Park.
-This enormous landscaped garden has more then 3000 species of plants, with blooms at different times throughout the year to create colourful vistas.
+This enormous landscaped garden has more than 3000 species of plants, with blooms at different times throughout the year to create colourful vistas.

 Like much of Japan, the cherry blossoms are popular and they create pink magic in March, but there are also beds with flowers like tulips in April, hydrangeas in June, and roses in October.